itsomort/f25-dl-cpu/info.md

 Because the `LOOP` directive is on the same line as an instruction, it does not function properly.

 ## .byte ADDR DATA
-Places `DATA` at address `ADDR` within data. `ADDR` and `DATA` can either be in hexadecimal (prefixed by 0x), binary (prefixed by 0b), or decimal (no prefix). `ADDR` must be a non-negative value less than or equal to 1023 (0x3FF), and `DATA` must be less than or equal to 255 (0xFF) for unsigned, or between 128 and -127 for signed.
+Places `DATA` at address `ADDR` within the data segment of memory. `ADDR` and `DATA` can either be in hexadecimal (prefixed by 0x), binary (prefixed by 0b), or decimal (no prefix). `ADDR` must be a non-negative value less than or equal to 1023 (0x3FF), and `DATA` must be less than or equal to 255 (0xFF) for unsigned, or between 128 and -127 for signed.
 Negative values will be put in the register as 2's complement values.

 Valid:
 ```